-To make sure you and your First Mate are prepared for your joint replacement surgery, it is important that you carefully and thoroughly review this Joint Connection Patient Education Book and practice your exercises before surgery.
-The information will help you better understand your diagnosis, the joint replacement process, and what to expect every step of the way as you prepare for your JRC experience.
+To make sure you and your coach are prepared for your joint replacement surgery, it is important that you carefully and thoroughly review this Joint Connection Patient Education Book and practice your exercises before surgery.
+The information will help you better understand your diagnosis, the joint replacement process, and what to expect every step of the way as you prepare for your experience.
 Please call us at 843-522-7435 if you have any questions or concerns regarding this information.

-HELP FROM YOUR FIRST MATE
+HELP FROM YOUR COACH - Recovering

-(COACH) - Recovering from hip replacement is a team effort.
-Your First Mate's (family member or friend) support, encouragement and companionship can make all the difference, not just in the hospital, but also throughout the weeks before and after your surgery.
-We strongly recommend that you bring your First Mate with you to your preoperative education class.
+from knee replacement is a team effort.
+Support, encouragement and companionship from your coach (a family member or friend) can make all the difference, not just in the hospital, but also throughout the weeks before and after your surgery.
+We strongly recommend that you bring your coach with you to your preoperative education class.
 This person should be someone who is willing to support you every step of the way and who can participate fully in activities before surgery and during your recovery.